comodopines/practice-docker/how-to-questions.md

 </details>
 --------

 > Q. How to start a stopped container?
+How to restart a container?
 <details><summary>Ans.</summary>
 <p>

 ```
 $ docker start <stoppedContainerName>
+$ docker restart <stoppedContainerName>
 ```
 </p>
 </details>